CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/4_ExploreAzSHCI.md

      * Storage: Add, then Create an empty virtual hard disk and set size to 30GB

-     * Operating System: Install an operating system from an image file (.iso)
+     * Operating System: Install an operating system from an image file (.iso).
+Select the Windows Server 2019 Iso file!

       ![Create a volume on Azure Stack HCI 21H2](./media/fran8.png "Create a volume on Azure Stack HCI 21H2")